cashubtc/nuts/CTF.md

 ### Registration Fee

-To bound condition-registration spam, a mint MAY charge a fee per new condition, advertised via [Mint Info Setting](#mint-info-setting).
-The required amount, denominated in the `collateral` unit, is:
+To bound condition-registration spam, a mint MAY charge a fee per new condition, advertised per collateral unit via [Mint Info Setting](#mint-info-setting).
+For a registration whose `collateral` is unit `u`, the mint selects the unique advertised registration-fee setting whose `unit == u`.
+If no setting is advertised for `u`, both fee components are treated as `0`.
+The required amount, denominated in the smallest unit of `collateral`, is:

 ```
 required_fee = registration_fee_base + registration_fee_per_keyset * num_keysets
 ```

-where `num_keysets` is the number of conditional keysets this registration creates (after step 3 above).
+where `registration_fee_base` and `registration_fee_per_keyset` are taken from the selected fee setting, or from the default zero-fee setting when no matching setting is advertised, and `num_keysets` is the number of conditional keysets this registration creates (after step 3 above).
 When `registration_fee_base` and `registration_fee_per_keyset` are both `0`, registration is free and the `fee` field MAY be omitted.

 The registration fee is mint-authoritative: the mint computes `num_keysets` after canonicalization, validation, default policy expansion, duplicate removal, and full-set exclusion.
 Clients MUST NOT rely on a locally computed keyset count as the payment authority.